alex-huth/alex-huth.github.io/_pages/opportunities.md

 author_profile: true
 ---

-I typically host an undergraduate intern through the [CIMES summer research program](https://cimes.princeton.edu/education-outreach/intern-program) each year.
-Applications are due in January.
+I have no plans to take an intern/postdoc in 2025.

-Princeton/GFDL also has a [postdoc/visiting scholar program](https://cimes.princeton.edu/job-opportunities/postdoctoral-and-research-scientist-program), with applications due each December.
-Please reach out if you are interested, as there may be opportunities within the glaciology group.
+However, opportunities to work with other scientists at GFDL include the [CIMES summer research program](https://cimes.princeton.edu/education-outreach/intern-program) for undegrads and the [postdoc/visiting scholar program](https://cimes.princeton.edu/job-opportunities/postdoctoral-and-research-scientist-program).

 {% include base_path %}